jensb/iphoto2xmp/README.md

 I plan to document the iPhoto Library structure in this repository when I have the time.
 Meanwhile, look at the source code comments.

+## License
+The license of this script is GPL2 as of now.
+If this causes problems with your intended usage please contact me.

 ## Contact
 Contact me at jens-github@spamfreemail.de or via Github.